Dan-Matthews-23/local-legends/README.md

 - To be able to Read reviews.
 - To be able to register an account and log in
 - To be able to create, read, edit and delete reviews
-- To be able to delete my account

 The existing user and previous diner: